Skip to main content

 }

-Defaults are conservative.
-Loosen them as your decision_log accrues clean rows — never the other way around.
+The LLM cap defaults to $50/month per store and is enforced against month-to-date usage in llm_usage; when a store exceeds it, the current unit of work is skipped rather than the whole job aborted.
+Raise it as your decision_log accrues clean rows — never the other way around.
 The kill switch and advisory locks are not tunable; they always run.

 // developer docs